-From the first drop-down menu specify the number of rear speakers and side speakers you have in your surround system.
-Use the Sides and Rears drop-down menus to specify the type of the rear and side speakers.
+- From the first drop-down menu specify the number of rear speakers and side speakers you have in your surround system. - Use the Sides and Rears drop-down menus to specify the type of the side and rear speakers.

 Subwoofers